 In the era in which we’ve been living for the last several months (COVID) where a lot of practices shutdown, especially those that are doing elective surgery, I think we’ve got a really good, long, hard look [00:17:00] as to what happens if we don’t have an income.
 This is hopefully going to be short-lived.

 But imagine if you close your eyes, you’re a surgeon, you can no longer perform your duties as a surgeon, and you can never go back to doing that again.
 If you think it’s been hard for the last couple of months meeting your expenses, meeting your financial planning goals, what happens if this continues on an on-going basis?
-That’s really where disability insurance is the life saver until you have the ability to self-insure and you no longer need that third party we call the insurance company.
+That’s really where physician disability insurance is the life saver until you have the ability to self-insure and you no longer need that third party we call the insurance company.

 Daniel: What if I already have a pre-existing medical condition?
 Am I out of luck totally or what?